jamesseanwright/kafka-multi-lang-example/README.md

 * JDK 17
 * Python 3

 Running `make setup_dev_env` will install the required Maven and pip dependencies, required for autocompletion and any pertinent dev tooling.
+You can also run `make format` to format any code changes you make across the Java and Python examples.